 Fees and Payment

-The total fee for the Scottish Rite is $500.
+The total degree fee for the Scottish Rite is $275.
 It may be paid by cash or check and should accompany your petition.
+Endowed membership is $1250, but if purchased together the total is $1500.

 Send a photocopy of your Blue Lodge dues card with your petition.
 It is a law of the Scottish Rite that you must be in good standing in your Blue Lodge before you can become a member of the higher Masonic Bodies, and to remain a member you must maintain good standing in your Blue Lodge.